rainbow494/arch-1/doc/en-us/beyond-threads-and-callbacks-application-architecture-pros-a.markdown

 Many applications can be implemented in a straight forward fashion in this model to achieve high throughput and low latency for high priority work.

-## <span><span>Dataflow</span></span> Model
+##         Dataflow         Model

 A technique used in functional languages.
 It allows users to dynamically create any number of sequential threads.
-The threads are <span><span>dataflow</span></span> threads in the sense that a thread executing an operation will suspend until all operands needed have a well-defined value.
+The threads are         dataflow         threads in the sense that a thread executing an operation will suspend until all operands needed have a well-defined value.

 ## Erlang Model